tlacoyodefrijol/API/README.md

 #### API

 Code for America will maintain a restful API of all of the Brigades' (CfA's volunteer civic hacking groups) activities.
-This API is under heavy development, with current focus on the /projects endpoint.
-There is a great discussion of what attributes should be included here on the BetaNYC [civic.json thread](https://github.com/BetaNYC/civic.json/issues/6).
+There is a great discussion of what attributes should be included in the /projects endpoint here on the BetaNYC [civic.json thread](https://github.com/BetaNYC/civic.json/issues/6).

 Current output is formatted like: